 Art Creates Hope Benefit Concert welcomes you to an evening of classical music, original compositions, rare strings performance along with Arias and Art Songs by Penelope Makeig, soprano and Jim Kendros, composer/musician.

-The evening begins with live music in the Atrium, along with a concessions available for purchase and refreshments at the opening reception at 6:30 p.m.
+Concessions will available for purchase and refreshments at the opening reception at 6:30 p.m.
 The performance will begin at 7:30 p.m. in the Sondheim Theater.

 About Hope for Life Organization: